26 Jun 8 Tips to Write the Perfect Blog Post

 - If you use an opening image on your blog posts, add a few words of alt text with a keyword or two so that search engines can correctly identify what this image is about.

 Do the same thing for closing images: add some alt text with relevant keywords so that they can be indexed properly by search engines.

 LSI keywords are search terms related to the main keyword you are targeting.
 They help to support your content and add more context to make it easier for both users and search engines to know what your content is about.
 They help to improve the relevance of your content, because Google uses them to improve search results.
 You should use LSI keywords in the title, body and tags of your blog post.

 Here is an example: Let’s say that I am writing about “advice for new bloggers”.
 The keyword here is “bloggers”, but if I want more traffic from Google searches then I should add some LSI keywords like “how to write a blog”.
 A good way to understand the difference between synonyms and related keywords is to perform a Google search.
 The suggested searches that appear in the drop-down menu are LSI keywords:

 This way when people search for “how to write a blog” they will see the article as one of the top results!

 8. Optimise blog posts for search engine by focusing on the user experience.

 There are many ways to optimise your blog posts for search engines, but the most powerful method is to focus on making sure that your content meets a need of your target audience.
 You can do this by using long-tail keywords and LSI keywords in your titles and meta descriptions.
-You should also use hyperlinks in your text, external links, video and audio content and internal links (links within other pages of your own website).
-Your blog posts should be long form (over 600 words) so that you can provide more information than other competitors who might not take the time to write at length.
+Use hyperlinks in your text, external links, video and audio content and internal links (links within other pages of your own website).
+Your blog posts should be long form (over 600 words) so that you provide more information than other competitors who might not take the time to write at length.
 Finally, if possible, make sure that you have social media buttons at the bottom of every page so that users can share it with their friends!

 Want to know more or need help writing the perfect blog post?
 Get in touch with me here.